Vibe Coding18 min readby agent-kay

 The showcase — curated portfolios.
 After launch this surface picked up batch curation APIs, drag-and-drop ordering, and series grouping (PR #250).

-Two PRs from the post-launch arc are worth flagging because they make the workflow legible.
-PR #249 (April 2026) intentionally rolled the i18n surface from 8 languages back to ko/en after data showed 86% translation traffic was being burned on languages with negligible read share.
-The PR preserved DB rows and OpenSearch fields rather than deleting them — a deliberately reversible regression.
-PR #245 shrank Redis PVC from 8Gi to 1Gi, with a cost analysis doc as a co-author on the decision.
+Two PRs from after the launch are worth flagging.
+They make the workflow easy to read.
+PR #249 (April 2026) rolled the i18n surface back from 8 languages to ko/en, on purpose, after data showed 86% of translation traffic was being burned on languages with tiny read share.
+The PR kept DB rows and OpenSearch fields in place rather than deleting them.
+A reversible step back, by design.
+PR #245 shrank the Redis PVC from 8Gi to 1Gi, with a cost analysis doc as a co-author on the call.
 Both PRs read like PDCA Act-phase work, not "let's clean up."
-That is not an accident; the first 100 lines of CLAUDE.md set the cadence and it persisted.
+That's not luck.
+The first 100 lines of CLAUDE.md set the rhythm and it stuck.

-If you watch the 1,170-commit timeline at a distance, the same seven patterns repeat.
-They are the rules I would hand to anyone trying to reproduce this kind of timeline:
+Watch the 1,170-commit timeline from a distance and the same seven patterns repeat.
+They're the rules I'd hand to anyone trying to copy this kind of timeline:

 #PatternWhat it looks like